masc-ucsc/docs/docs/pyrope/06c-pipelining2.md

 A register's value at the start of a cycle is its **current state**.
 New values are assigned to its **next state** using the `::[defer]` syntax.
 This clear separation avoids the ambiguity between a register's input (`din`) and output (`q`) pins that plagues many HDLs.

 In our syntax, a bare reference to `total` reads the register's current state (its 'q' value).
 The `total::[defer]` construct defers a write to the end of the cycle, defining the logic for its 'din' pin, which will become the state in the next cycle.
 The `::[defer]` attribute also serves as the canonical way to read the end-of-cycle (next-cycle) value in debug contexts.
-If you need to snapshot the current 'q' value before later code modifies the register within the cycle, just copy it into a local: `let counter_q = counter`.
+If you need to snapshot the current 'q' value before later code modifies the register within the cycle, just copy it into a local: `const counter_q = counter`.

 === "Structural flop style"
     ```